cairo-book/cairo-book/src/ch10-02-macros.md

 ### Let's start by `array!`

 Sometimes, we need to create arrays with values that are already known at compile time.
 The basic way of doing that is redundant.
-You would first declare the array and then append one by one every values. `array!` creates a simpler way of doing this task by combining the two steps.
+You would first declare the array and then append each value one by one. `array!` is a simpler way of doing this task by combining the two steps.
-At compile-time, the compiler will create an array and append sequencially every values passed to the `array!` macro.
+At compile-time, the compiler will create an array and append all values passed to the `array!` macro sequentially.

 Without `array!`: